 April is Oral Cancer Awareness Month, which raises awareness about oral cancer and the importance of completing self-exams.
-Oral Cancer occurs in the oral cavity or the oropharynx (neck and throat).
-The oral cavity consists of your lips, the inside of your lips and cheeks, teeth, gums, the front two-thirds of your tongue, and the floor and roof of your mouth.
-The oropharynx consists of the middle region of the throat, including the tonsils and base of the tongue.
+Oral Cancer starts in the oral cavity (mouth) and the oropharynx (neck and throat).

-Here are possible signs and symptoms of oral and oropharyngeal cancer.
-Signs and symptoms are persistent and not resolving, so see a dental professional if you’ve had for two weeks or more.
+Know the signs and symptoms of oral cancer.
+If they are persistent and not resolving, having lasted for more than two weeks, see your dental professional.
 You can always call your dental professional right away if you have any immediate concerns.

 - Any sore or ulceration that does not heal within 14 days

 - A red, white, or black discoloration of the soft tissues of the mouth